 With the spring rains showing no signs of stopping, it's an important time of the year to do some simple maintenance on your sump pump system.
-If you don't have an annual maintenance package, and aren't a member of Thrasher's Customer Care Club, the three tips below are a good start to ensuring your sump pump system is in good working order.
+If you don't have an annual maintenance package and aren't a member of Thrasher's Customer Care Club, the tips below are an excellent start to ensuring your sump pump system is in good working order.

 Clean the Pump Inlet